Nils Frykdahl

-Nils Frykdahl is an American musician, most known for his work with the bands Sleepytime Gorilla Museum and Idiot Flesh.
-He is also a member of the bands Free Salamander Exhibit, Faun Fables, and Darling Freakhead, and used to be a member of Charming Hostess.
+Nils Frykdahl is an American musician, most known for his work with the bands Sleepytime Gorilla Museum, Faun Fables, and Idiot Flesh.
+He is also a member of the bands Free Salamander Exhibit and Darling Freakhead, and used to be a member of Charming Hostess.
 Along with bandmates Carla Kihlstedt and Dan Rathbun, Frykdahl is active with the performance company Ink Boat.

-He is also the voice of Tigtone in the 2014 animated short, The Begun of Tigtone.
+He performed as the voice of Tigtone in the 2014 animated short, The Begun of Tigtone.
 He also reprises his role as the titular character in a 2019 Adult Swim animated television series, Tigtone.

-He holds a bachelor's degree in music from UC Berkeley, which he received in 1989.
+In 1989, he acquired a bachelor's degree in music from UC Berkeley.